rohanshrma25/SQL_DatabaseCreation/README.md

 ## Database Creation

-To create the database and tables, use the provided SQL scripts.
+To create the database and tables, following SQL scripts are used.

 ```sql
 -- Create the DWH database